 7. No Contact Information

 Make your contact details easy to find.

 When a potential customer of your business wants some more information about a product or service, often they will just want to contact you.
 They may wish to do this in a variety of ways, whether it is by calling you directly, sending you an email, or leaving a comment in an online form.

-If you have a bricks-and-mortar business, it is common to list an e-mail address along with a street address and phone/fax number in an obvious position in the website.
+If you have a bricks-and-mortar business, it is common to list an e-mail address along with a street address and phone/fax number in an obvious position on the website.
 If you do not include any of these things, you make it difficult for website visitors to connect with you.
-Not only can this have an effect on your online business, it may send the wrong signal to a potential customer (eg. “What are they trying to hide?”)
+Not only can this have an effect on your online business, but it may also send the wrong signal to a potential customer (eg. “What are they trying to hide?”)

-How to Avoid Bad Website Design
+How to Avoid Website Design Mistakes

 The easiest way to avoid issues that can result from website design mistakes is to have a professional web designer design your website.
 Good website designers are aware of what goes into a website to provide a good user experience and can design the site with the aim to maximise conversions.

 So rather than designing a website yourself, you may wish to utilise the services of an expert website designer.
 This way, you can rest easy knowing your online presence is in safe hands.
 There is no excuse for bad website design.